mapping with cartopy#

 uses for the different objects in the

-handles to create the legend for our map, which explains what the
+in order to generate a legend for our map, which explains what the

 The cell below will generate lists of handles for the counties, water bodies, and rivers: